justinmeiners/efficient-programming-with-components/14_binary_search.md

       return first;
     }

+Why a shift (`n >> 1`)?
+We know it's non-negative.
+I'm a penny pincher.
+Maybe the compiler will automatically do it for `n / 2` maybe it will not.
+Now it will.

 How many `++` operations do we do?
 `n /2 + n/4 + ... + = n`.
 We are traversing more than linear